canada-ca/PCTF-CCP/assessment/digital-identity-acceptance-statement.md

 * Personal information is up to date.

 ## Verified-Login
+Verified Login ensures that a user has control over what has been issued to, or registered for use in an authentication, login or sign in process.

 * Returning user is same as initial user.
 * Returning user has exclusive control of token, key, secret, etc.